mongodb/docs/source/includes/indexes/commit-quorum.rst

 Index creation is a :ref:`multistage process <index-build-process>`.
-Starting in MongoDB 4.4, the index creation process uses the ``commit quorum`` to minimize replication lag on secondary nodes.
+The index creation process uses the ``commit quorum`` to minimize replication lag on secondary nodes.

 When a secondary node receives a ``commitIndexBuild`` oplog entry, the node stops further oplog applications until the local index build can be